Japanese in New York City: Queens and Manhattan

 As of 2011, within New York City itself the largest groups of Japanese residents was in Astoria, Queens and Yorkville on the Upper East Side of Manhattan.
-As of the 2010 U.S. Census there are about 1,300 Japanese in Astoria and about 1,100 Japanese in Yorkville.
+As of the 2010 U.S. census there are about 1,300 Japanese in Astoria and about 1,100 Japanese in Yorkville.
 500 Japanese people lived in East Village.
 As of that year, most short-term Japanese business executives in Greater New York City resided in Midtown Manhattan or in New York City suburbs.

-In 2011, The New York Times wrote that while other ethnic groups in the New York City region clustered in specific areas, the Japanese were distributed "thinly" and "without a focal point," unlike the manner in which Manhattan's Chinatown served the city's Chinese populace.
+In 2011, The New York Times wrote that while other ethnic groups in the New York City region clustered in specific areas, the Japanese were distributed "thinly" and "without a focal point", unlike the manner in which Manhattan's Chinatown served the city's Chinese populace.
 They stated that the relatively low number of Japanese in the city and area contributed to the lack of a focal point: there were about 20,000 Japanese in New York City compared to 305,000 Chinese.
 Clusters of Japanese restaurants and other businesses have been established in the East Village and in Midtown East; and since 2010, numerous Japanese restaurants have also emerged in Manhattan's Koreatown, centered on West 32nd Street between 5th and 6th Avenues.
 Japanese restaurants have attained significant prominence in New York City; thirteen Japanese restaurants in Manhattan earned Michelin stars in 2014.

 Bergen County, New Jersey

 As of 2011, the Japanese population in Bergen County, New Jersey, had rebounded to approximately 6,000 individuals.
 Dolnick and Semple of The New York Times also wrote in 2011 that Japanese supermarkets such as the Mitsuwa Marketplace in Edgewater, New Jersey, the largest Japanese-oriented shopping center on the U.S. East Coast, are "the closest thing to hubs" of Japanese influence in Greater New York City.
 The Japanese-American Society of New Jersey is based in Fort Lee.

-In 1987 there were 1,800 Japanese national children the North Jersey region.
+In 1987 there were 1,800 Japanese national children in the North Jersey region.

 Westchester County, New York

 As of 2000, Japanese expatriates in Westchester County, New York, living mostly in Scarsdale, and according to The New York Times, it was well known in Japan as a place with good housing stock and schools.
 As of 2000, some Japanese also lived in Eastchester, Harrison, Hartsdale, and Rye.

 Due to the declining Japanese economy, by 2000 the Japanese presence in Westchester County had decreased, and as of 2002, the declining presence led to closures of businesses and the end of some activities.
-However, according to the 2009-2013 American Community Survey, the number of Japanese had increased back to approximately 5,000 in Westchester County.
+However, according to the 2009–2013 American Community Survey, the number of Japanese had increased back to approximately 5,000 in Westchester County.